Logo

 On 6 June 2022, after a vote of no confidence in Johnson's leadership was called, Peter Bone announced that he would vote in support of him.

-In 2016, Peter Bone separated from his wife, who is a Conservative Councillor in the Borough of Wellingborough, and he is currently in a relationship with physiotherapist Helen Harrison, who is his Executive Secretary.
+In 2016, Peter Bone separated from his wife, who is a Conservative councillor in the Borough of Wellingborough, and they were divorced in 2019.

 Peter Bone played cricket as a left-arm bowler for Cambridge Methodists Cricket Club in Leeds.

-Peter Bone has played cricket as a member of a Parliamentarians team, alongside Crispin Blunt and Hugh Robertson.
+Peter Bone played cricket as a member of a Parliamentarians team, alongside Crispin Blunt and Hugh Robertson.